onurtuna/TMDB-Example/README.md

 # TMDB-Example

 IMPORTANT: Please, make sure that you have provided an api key from themoviedb.org inside the Key.plist file.
-           I do not prefer to provide the key inside with the code as this is a public repo.
+I do not prefer to provide the key within the code as this is a public repo.

 A brief description of the project code: